Table of Contents[Hide][Show]

-Perfect for kids of all ages, we love this animal themed set.
+Perfect for kids of all ages, we love this animal-themed set.
 The premise is simple: flip cards over on your turn and try to make a match.
 To keep games quicker, play with fewer matched sets of cards.
-You can also find Wonder Forge Marvel Memory cards and camping themed ones.
+You can also find Wonder Forge Super Hero cards and camping-themed ones.

 Games of Strategy

-This civilization building game is designed for players 10 and up.
+This civilization-building game is designed for players 10 and up.
 Games take about an hour.
-You need three-four players to play (or have two players play two colors each).
+You need three to four players to play (or have two players play two colors each).
 The object of the game is to trade, build and settle.
 There are obstacles to overcome, including plundering.
-This game teaches strategy, tactical-skill and decision-making.
+This game teaches strategy, tactical skill and decision making.
 Have younger kids who really want to play?
-Check out Catan Junior, designed for players as young as five.
+Check out Catan Junior, designed for players as young as 5.

-My nine-year-old came home excited after playing this in science class at school.
-For ages six and up, this tile game teaches strategy, logical maneuvers and planning.
+My 9-year-old came home excited after playing this in science class at school.
+For ages 6 and up, this tile game teaches strategy, logical maneuvers and planning.
 Older kids will be able to create complex combinations leading to more involved games.
 Think of Scrabble but with shapes and colors instead of letters.
 Looking for a travel version?
 This Travel Qwirkle is perfect for road trips.

-Best for 12 and up, this game challenges you to make comparisons.
-Players take turn judging who chose the best “matching” item.
-Games are funny and fast moving.
-If you’ve got younger kids Apples to Apples Junior is geared towards the nine-years-old and up crowd.
+Best for ages 12 and up, this game challenges you to make comparisons.
+Players take turns judging who chose the best “matching” item.
+Games are funny and fast-moving.
+If you’ve got younger kids Apples to Apples Junior is geared towards the 9-year-old and up the crowd.
 And Apples to Apples 7 Plus?
-You guessed it, it’s for ages seven and up.
+You guessed it, it’s for ages 7 and up.

 Educational Games for Family Game Night

-This easy to play word game involves shaking a cube of letter die and setting a timer.
-You have 90-seconds to write down as many words as you can create from the letters.
+This easy-to-play word game involves shaking a cube of letter dice and setting a timer.
+You have 90 seconds to write down as many words as you can create from the letters.
 The game can be played solo or with multiple players.
 This is great for RV travel and road trips since the die are contained in a case.

-A great STEM game in which players ages seven and up) do math problems.
+A great STEM game in which players ages 7 and up do math problems.
 Your solution tells you where to put your chip on the board.
 The first player to make a sequence of five numbers wins.

 This was my favorite game as a kid.
 It’s how I figured out I’m good at making things up.
 Balderdash requires you to make up fake answers and opponents try to guess which one is real.
 Think of it as two truths and a lie in game form.